 Relationship counselling (e.g. between couples, family members or friends) is a bit different to individual counselling.
 Rather than engaging with and developing a relationship with each person, I am instead looking for the patterns and dynamics or the ‘dance’ between you.
 On one end of the spectrum this dance may be fiery and confrontational, where each of you is trying to find the “bad guy” and believes the other person must be to blame.
 You may even want me to be your referee and reach the same conclusions!
 At the other end of the spectrum is a more ‘chilly’ dance, where perhaps you have stopped arguing or even saying much to each other at all; or maybe the passion, warmth and fun has lessened between and you are both left wondering where the love has gone.
 Another dynamic somewhere between these two extremes is a ‘pursuer-distancer’ dance, where one of you feels hurt or ignored and tries to raise this with the other, but this is interpreted as judgement or criticism – leading that partner to withdraw.
 Any of these ‘dances’ can go on for many years, with both parties sadly feeling lost, alone and confused; or they may conclude that love and relationships are simply not for them.

 Fortunately – although many people believe love is a mystery and cannot be understood, there is a science which can help us to understand why these unhealthy patterns develop and how they can be replaced with healthier ones.
 My job is to listen to you empathically as I would with individual clients, but also to observe your relationship and help you see these patterns and how they aren’t serving you.
 I can help you identify what works and what doesn’t and support you to develop a different dance which meets both your needs and re-kindles that love which perhaps has been lost.
+This can happen even in very difficult and emotional circumstances – such as in the aftermath of an affair; following a bereavement or trauma; or dealing with infertility.

 Our first session together